Japan's representative craftsman closest to the site

 We are not confident in our precision and high-precision finish...

 Do guitars need that much precision?
-Well, a certain degree of precision is necessary.
+Well, a certain degree of precision is necessary, but that's not the most important thing.
 That's not the most important thing.
 For example, if the painted surface is finished as beautifully as a mirror, it looks good.
 But there are cases where it is better to leave a certain amount of unevenness in the surface to make it sound better.
 A perfectly straight joint may, on the contrary, hinder the sound.
 I think that the builder's self-satisfaction is the only way to achieve the necessary level of precision.
 Would you use such a precision instrument on a sweaty stage?

 Active circuitry makes it impossible to create a wide variety of sounds...